qundao/mirror-gotosocial/docs/federation/posts.md

 - `Audio` - any audio type (mp3, flac, wma, etc).
 - `Document` - fallback for any other / unknown type.

-Attachments sent from GoToSocial include the MIME `mediaType`, the `url` of the full-sized version of the media file, and the `summary` property, which can be interpreted by remote instance's as a short description / alt text for the attachment.
+Attachments sent from GoToSocial include the MIME `mediaType`, the `url` of the full-sized version of the media file, and the `name` property, which can be interpreted by remote instance's as a short description / alt text for the attachment.

+!!! warning
+    According to ActivityStreams, `name` is "A simple, human-readable, plain-text name for the object" ([Link](https://www.w3.org/TR/activitystreams-vocabulary/#dfn-name)).
+On the other hand, `summary` should be "A natural language summarization of the object encoded as HTML" ([Link](https://www.w3.org/TR/activitystreams-vocabulary/#dfn-summary)).

+    In light of `summary`'s better suitability as description / alt text, in future GoToSocial will switch to either using *only* the `summary` property instead of the `name` property, or will use *both* the `name` and `summary` properties (exact implementation tbd).
+This change will likely be introduced in version 0.21.0 of the software.

+    This means the `summary` property transmitted by GoToSocial in v0.21.0 onwards will likely contain things like HTML `<br>` elements instead of newlines, escaped HTML characters, etc. Receiving instances should account for this when interpreting `summary` as alt text.

 Types `Image` and `Video` will also include the `http://joinmastodon.org/ns#blurhash` property so that remotes can generate a colorful hash of the image.
 If an audio file included an embedded cover art image, then the `Audio` type will also include a blurhash.
 See the [Mastodon blurhash docs](https://docs.joinmastodon.org/spec/activitypub/#blurhash).